huaweicloud/VM-placement-dataset/README.md

 * *Huawei-East-1* includes about 125429 data, which is formed with 5 attributes:vmid,cpu,memory,time and type.
 The Huawei-East-1 is the first standard dataset for virtual machine scheduling which can help different scheduling algorithms.
 To see more about this dataset, see related documents ([Huawei-East-1](./Huawei-East-1/README.md)).

-We encourage anyone to use the datasets for study or research purposes, and if you had any question when using the datasets, please contact us via email: [alibaba-clusterdata](mailto:alibaba-clusterdata@list.alibaba-inc.com), or file an issue on Github.
+We encourage anyone to use the datasets for study or research purposes, and if you had any question when using the datasets, please file an issue on Github.
 Filing an issue is recommanded as the discussion would help all the community.
 Note that the more clearly you ask the question, the more likely you would get a clear answer.

 It would be much appreciated if you could tell us once any publication using our datasets is available, as we are maintaining a list of related publicatioins for more researchers to better communicate with each other.